 - Locate the documentation that comes with the adapter and follow those instructions in addition to the instructions in this section.
-If you must change the switch setting or jumper settings on the adapter, follow the instructions that come with the adapter. - See the documentation that comes with the operating system for information about enabling a hot-plug PCI-X slot. - Avoid touching the components and gold-edge connectors on the adapter. - The server supports full-length and half-length, 266 MHz or slower, 3.3 V, 32-bit or 64-bit PCI and PCI-X adapters. - The server scans devices and PCI-X slots to assign system resources in the following order: integrated Ethernet controller, integrated SAS controller, and then PCI and PCI-X slots 1 through 6.
+If you must change the switch setting or jumper settings on the adapter, follow the instructions that come with the adapter. - See the documentation that comes with the operating system for information about enabling a hot-plug PCI-X slot. - · Avoid touching the components and gold-edge connectors on the adapter. - The server supports full-length and half-length, 266 MHz or slower, 3.3 V, 32-bit or 64-bit PCI and PCI-X adapters. - The server scans devices and PCI-X slots to assign system resources in the following order: integrated Ethernet controller, integrated SAS controller, and then PCI and PCI-X slots 1 through 6.

 Note: To change the order in which the server scans devices and PCI-X slots, start the Configuration/Setup Utility program and select Start Options from the main menu.
-See "Using the Configuration/Setup Utility program" on page 48 for details about using the Configuration/Setup Utility program.
+See "Using the Configuration/Setup Utility program" on page 52 for details about using the Configuration/Setup Utility program.

-You do not have to turn off the server to install a hot-plug adapter in any of the PCI-X slots.
-However, you must turn off the server when performing any steps that involve installing or removing cables.
+- You do not have to turn off the server to install a hot-plug adapter in any of the PCI-X slots.
+However, you must turn off the server when performing any steps that involve installing or removing cables. - The optional Integrated xSeries Adapter (IXA) can be installed only in slot 2.
+You must move jumpers J35 and J40 on the IXA.
+For details about installing the IXA, see the documentation that comes with the adapter.

 Attention: Static electricity that is released to internal server components when the server is powered-on might cause the server to halt, which could result in the loss of data.
 To avoid this potential problem, always use an electrostatic-discharge wrist strap or other grounding system when working inside the server with the power on.